-- Candidates should be given access to a computer with internet access during the assessment. - Candidates should be given access to a scientific calculator for Tasks 1, 2 and 4. - Where a drawing element is required for a task, either manual or using CAP software as detailed in the task specific guidance, the centre must supply the candidate with the following: - Manual drawing equipment which typically includes a drawing board with a T-square, set squares (60/30 and 45), a scale ruler, appropriately sized drawing paper (e.g. A3 and A4) and a pencil.
-The drawings must be sone over using a drawing pen to allow the work to be visible when scanned into the Moderation Portal (additional time may be allowed to do this). - Access to a computer with any suitable CAD software e.g. AutoCAD or SketchUp, Adobe Acrobat and a printer.
+- Candidates should be given access to a computer with internet access during the assessment. - Candidates should be given access to a non-programmable scientific calculator of Tasks 1 and 2. - Where a drawing element is required for a task, either manual or using CAD serware as detailed in the task specific guidance, the centre must supply the candidate with the following: - Manual drawing equipment which typically includes a drawing to ard with a T-square, set squares (60/30 and 45), a scale ruler, appropriately sized drawing paper (e.g. A3 and A4) and a pencil.
+The drawings must be sone over using a drawing pen to allow the work to be visible when scanned into the Moderation Portal (additional time may be allowed to do this). - Access to a computer with any suitable CAD software, e.g. AutoCAD or SketchUp, Adobe Acrobat and access to a printer.